gagan-baghel/Javascript/DICE_GAME/readme.md

   2. You will see two dice on the screen with a button labeled “Roll” below them.
   3. Refresh the page to roll the dice and get your score.
   4. The player with the highest score wins!
+  5. If no one win it shows DRAW

 Good luck and have fun!